...

 Featured image for the dental software crash troubleshooting guide showing a computer screen with a Dentrix and Eaglesoft error message on a dark background representing a guide to why dental practice management software crashes during patient appointments and how to fix it

-The frustrating truth is that most dental software crashes are not software problems.
-They are IT infrastructure problems.
 The software is working as designed.
 What is failing is the environment it is running in.
-Understanding that distinction points you directly to the fix.

-Red callout box stating that every hour of dental software downtime during patient hours costs a practice an estimated $500 to $1,500 in lost productivity, explaining that a single crash taking thirty minutes to resolve can disrupt four to six appointments and that most crashes are preventable with the right IT infrastructure
+Every hour of dental software downtime during patient hours costs a practice an estimated $500 to $1,500 in lost productivity.

 The Most Common Causes of Dental Software Crashes